runcrypto/did-ln/README.md

 Lightning Network DID Method

 ## Background
 At the time of writing, there are solutions using blockchains/distributed ledgers that are being used to implement systems providing self-sovereign identities.
-Both private (Sovrin) and public (BTCR) blockchain solutions have been created and consolodate around the idea of Digital Identity Documents (DID) in which there has considerable progress in creating a standard (see [https://w3c-ccg.github.io/did-spec/|wc3 DID-spec]).
+Both private (Sovrin) and public (BTCR) blockchain solutions have been created and consolodate around the idea of Digital Identity Documents (DID) in which there has considerable progress in creating a standard (see https://w3c-ccg.github.io/did-spec/).

 When thinking about the nature of trust and the current implementation models, the following points come to mind:
 - Trust in the state of a system can be managed by software